learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 ## Introduction

-In the last section, we took a first look at the process for improving regression lines.
-We began with some data then used a simple regression line in the form $\hat{y}= mx + b $ to predict an output, given an input.
-Finally, we measured the accuracy of our regression line by calculating the differences between the outputs predicted by the regression line and the actual values.
-In this lesson, we'll look at how we can make our approach more efficient.
+In the last section, you took a first look at the process for improving regression lines.
+You began with some data then used a simple regression line in the form $\hat{y}= mx + b $ to predict an output, given an input.
+Finally, you measured the accuracy of your regression line by calculating the differences between the outputs predicted by the regression line and the actual values.
+In this lesson, you'll look at how we can make your approach more efficient.

 ## Objectives